RahulJha11/Pand_card_detection_and_OCR/README.md

-# Invoice Processing System using FastAPI and Streamlit
+# Pan Card Processing System using FastAPI and Streamlit

-This repository implements an end-to-end solution for processing invoice images.
-The system detects key fields on invoices using a YOLO model, extracts text using OCR, and visualizes the results in a Streamlit app.
+This repository implements an end-to-end solution for processing Pan Card images.
+The system detects key fields on Pan Card using a coustom YOLOv10 model, extracts text using OCR, and visualizes the results in a Streamlit app.

 ### Table of Contents
 - [Overview](#overview)